yanjia1777/tp/docs/DeveloperGuide.md

 1. When `Logic` is called upon to parse a command, it uses `Parser` class to parse the user command.
-2. The `Parser` prepares to return a `Command` object (more precisely, an object of one of its subclasses e.g.,`AddRecurringCommand`) by parsing the arguments and verifying through `ValidityChecker` class.
+2. The `Parser` prepares to return a `Command` object (more precisely, an object of one of its subclasses e.g.,`AddCommand`) by parsing the arguments.
 3. `Parser` encapsulates the details of the query as an `Entry` object from `Model`.
 4. `Parser` returns a `Command` object, which is executed by `Main`.
 5. The `Command` can communicate with the `Model` when it is executed